 The last tax year has not long ended, but now is the time to think about how you report taxable benefits provided to your employees.

-The P11D (for income tax) and P11D(b) for Class 1A National Insurance Contributions) are used to report benefits provided to employees and expense payments by employers that are not included in the payroll process.
+The P11D is used to report benefits provided to employees and expense payments by employers that are not included in the payroll process.

 If you provide benefits or non-exempt expenses, you must be aware of the annual P11D form that needs completing and sending to HMRC by 6 July every year.

-To complete this, you will need to know what you must report and if you are required to pay tax and National Insurance (NI) on the benefits or expenses provided to employees.
+To complete this, you will need to know what you need to report and if you need to pay tax and National Insurance (NI) on the benefits or expenses provided to employees.

 The form allows businesses to report benefits that employees have received from their employer in addition to their salary, for example, company cars, health insurance, living accommodation and beneficial loans.

 If you have taxable benefits and are looking to include these in your payroll reporting, you must register the details with HMRC.
 You can register these by using the taxable benefits and expenses service.